markld-ui/MyProjectsOn.NET/README.en.md

 # My Projects

-Welcome to the [My Projects](https://github.com/markld-ui/TrainingCsahrp) repository!
+Welcome to the [My Projects](https://github.com/markld-ui/MyProjectsOn.NET) repository!

 This description is available in several languages.
 Please choose your preferred language for documentation:

 - [English](README.en.md)
 - [Русский](README.ru.md)

+## Download the Installer

+You can download the latest version of the installer from the [releases page](https://github.com/markld-ui/MyProjectsOn.NET/releases).

 ## Project Description

-**TrainingCsahrp** is a note management application for the WinForms platform.
+**ListOfNotes** is a note management application for the WinForms platform.
 The project allows users to create, edit, delete, and view notes using a graphical interface.

 ## Features